 - In touch with your inner child: Those who work with young children have to be able to see the world through a child’s eyes.
 Willingness to get involved with messy activities such as sticking and painting is essential.
 Imagination and silliness will also come in handy.

 - Creative: Early years practitioners must have lots of ideas and strategies to make learning fun.
-Creatively thought out lessons and activity plans will help you to communicate your thoughts in a simple way which children can understand.
+Creatively thought-out lessons and activity plans will help you to communicate your thoughts in a simple way that children can understand.

-- Good interpersonal skills: Building positive relationships with parents is something that you’ll need to be good at too.
-By communicating and working together, you can make sure a child is happy, healthy and gets all of the support they need physically, mentally, socially and emotionally both from you and at home.
+- Good interpersonal skills: Building positive relationships with parents is something that you will need to be good at communicating and working together, you can make sure a child is happy, healthy, and gets all of the support they need physically, mentally, socially, and emotionally both from you and at home.

-Courses you can offer to become early years practitioner
+Courses you can offer to become an early years practitioner

 Depending on your ambitions, you may choose to study different early years courses.
 Early years related courses include;